LYNC-WORLD/Docs/docs/getting-started.md

 ## Connect Your Wallet

 To create and trade meme tokens on [mew.gg](https://mew.gg), you need to connect your wallet first.
-Connecting your wallet is the first step to using Mew.gg.

 <div className="flex flex-col items-center">
     <img src="/img/connect-wallet.png"/>